-We’ll have our race expo the Friday before the race from 12pm–6pm at the Stilson Lot (1455 Beckley Park Way, Wilson, WY).
-Vendors will leave at 6, but you can still pick up your packet until 7.
-Please plan on coming and spending some time at the expo.
+We’ll have our race expo the Friday before the race from 9am–5pm at the Stilson Lot (1455 Beckley Park Way, Wilson, WY).
 We’ll have our merchandise table set up, so be sure to stop by and say hi!

 Option #2: Race Morning (not recommended)

 We will have limited race morning packet pickup.
 The race starts very early, so having to worry about getting your bib on race morning will only add unneeded stress to your life.
 But we know sometimes it just cant be avoided.
 If it can be avoided, please do not pick your packet up the morning of the race.
 Bib pickup on race morning will be right next to the starting line.
-The race starts at 6:30am.
-You will have until 6:00am to pick up your packet, so please get there early!
+The race starts at 6:00am, so please get there early!

 Option #3: Shipped Before the Race